lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

     - Bit 5: Palette1
     - Bit 6: unused
     - Bit 7: Shake

 <br>These each correspond to a different operation in the Pixel Calculator.
-This allows full rotation, transformation, invisibility, effects using different palettes,
+This allows full rotation, transformation, invisibility, effects using different palettes, and a single pixel shake.
+I go into more detail on how these are utilized in the ***Pixel Calculator*** section.

+The fourth and final byte represents which of the 16 unique sprites to render.
+The sprite index is passed into the Pixel Calculator, then to the Sprite ROM

+##### Pixel Buffer
+- Size: 1 byte
+- Writable: No
+- Inputs: IN
+- Outputs: OUT
+<br>This Buffer is designed to hold the data of the previous pixel while the next pixel is being calculated.
+This ensures that the pixel is held high for the entirety of the Pixel Clock duration.
+When the clock oscillates, the data waiting to be saved is saved, and the output of the Pixel Buffer changes and quickly propagates to the VGA port

+##### Palette Map
+- Size: 64 bytes
+- Writable: Yes
+- Memory Mapped to Addresses 0xBD0 - 0xC0F
+- Inputs: WD, ADDR, WE
+- Outputs: TileSel
+<br>Each byte in this map holds an 8-bit color.
+This is indexed by the 6-bits stored inside the Pixel Buffer.
+While only the bottom 16 bytes (aka Palette 0) are addressable by the Tile ROM.
+However, the Sprites have access to the other 3 palettes are able to be used by the sprites using the Palette0 and Palette1 bits in the Sprite_Math byte.
+This is a low latency translation unit to convert from a color code to an 8-bit color.